 Make it cheesy: Toss in your favorite vegan cheese shreds, cheddar cheese, or nutritional yeast to the enchilada filling.
 Or simply sprinkle with cheese during the last 10 minutes of oven bake time.

-Serve as is, or garnish with your favorite toppings such as:
+Serve as is, or garnish with your favorite toppings.
+A few ideas include:

 - Guacamole or avocado